-If your business is operating countrywide or internationally, you can either add a time zone field or indicate your time zone when asking about the preferred hours.
+If your business operates internationally, you can either add a time zone field or indicate your time zone when asking about the preferred hours.

-Now, as a rule of thumb, you shouldn’t exhaust a prospect with too many fields, but for the sake of a more efficient phone conversation, you might want to include a couple more optional questions.
-It can be a generic “How can we help you?” or a more specific question related to your business like “What product/service are you interested in?”
+There is no need to exhaust a prospect with too many fields, but for the sake of a more efficient conversation, you may want to include a couple of clarifying questions.

-There is no need to mark these fields as required.
-However, additional information may provide your customer support team with important context – therefore they might be able to resolve the query faster and more efficiently.
+Additional information will provide your customer support team with important context – therefore they will be able to resolve the query more efficiently.

 How to meet your prospects’ expectations when they request a callback

-Offer scheduled callbacks and ASAP callbacks
+1. Offer scheduled callbacks and ASAP callbacks

-Prepare for the conversation using reports
+2. Prepare for the conversation using submission reports

-Consider using an email autoresponder before calling
+3. Consider using an email autoresponder before calling

 Not necessarily a must-do, but this tip can be quite helpful.
 If you add an email capture field to the callback form, you’ll be able to send an automated message to everyone who fills it out.
 Use it as a reminder about the upcoming call and include any information that might be useful for the prospects in the meantime: links to your F.A.Q., blog, or social media pages.